VincentBounce/WindowsContextMenuTools/README.md

 Each ***prompt here tool***:

-- can be run normally or as Administrator (please note "run as Administrator" doesn't apply from folder's shortcuts `.lnk`)
+- can be run normally or *as Administrator* (please note *run as Administrator* doesn't apply from folder's shortcuts `.lnk`)

-- it applies from any folder on both File Explorer left and right panes.
+- applies from any folder on both File Explorer left and right panes.

 - doesn't apply from Windows Libraries

 - doesn't apply from drives like `C:\` or `D:\`

-- on Windows 10 or 11, it opens on a classic terminal window
+- on Windows 10 or 11, it opens in a *classic terminal window*

 - on Windows 11 only, if optional [Microsoft Windows Terminal] is installed, it opens prompt inside